rpm-software-management/rpm/docs/manual/spec.md

 	Source1: mysoft-data-1.0.zip
 ```

+Source numbers do not need to be consecutive and may include leading zeroes.
+Unnumbered source tag `Source:` is also supported and is automatically assigned
+the next available integer.

 #### Patch

 Used to declare patches applied on top of sources.
 All patches declared
 will be packaged into source rpms.
+Just like sources, patches can be
+numbered or unnumbered and are indexed the same way.
+Unless there is a
+specific reason to use numbered patches, the recommended approach is to use
+unnumbered patches and apply them using `%autosetup` or `%autopatch`.

 #### Icon